Nuclore/Email-Sender/README.md

    If you verified that the password is correct and is unable to authenticate with the SMTP server, ensure that "Less Secure App Access" option is enabled for the Google account (see step 3).
    The emails should be sent to the recipients.

-Note: There are no external packages required for this program, since it utilizes the standard libary.
+Note: There are no external packages required for this program, since it only utilizes the standard libary.